realworldocaml/book/en/command-line-parsing.md

 This is because changing the argument type has also changed the type of the callback function.
 It now wants a `string option` instead of a `string` since the value has become optional.
-We can quickly adapt our example to use the new information and read from standard input if no file is specified.
+We can adapt our example to use the new information and read from standard input if no file is specified.

 ```frag
 ((typ ocaml)(name command-line-parsing/basic_md5_with_optional_file.ml))